Credentialing

 Context lowers friction.

-Let providers know upfront if special privileges require:
+6. Clarify What Triggers Additional Review.
+Let providers know upfront if privileges require:

 This avoids surprises later.